Infante Juan, Count of Barcelona: Claim to the Spanish throne

-In 1931, Juan was subject to dynastic negotiations between the Alfonsists and the Carlists, concluded in so-called Pact of Territet, which was never implemented.
+In 1931, Juan was subject to dynastic negotiations between the Alfonsists and the Carlists, concluded in the so-called Pact of Territet, which was never implemented.
 Juan became heir apparent to the defunct Spanish throne after the renunciations of his two older brothers, Alfonso and Jaime, in 1933.
 To assert his claim to the throne, following his father's death (in 1941) he used the title of Count of Barcelona, a sovereign title associated with the Spanish crown.

 In 1936, his father sent him to participate in the Spanish Civil War but he was arrested near the French border, and sent back by General Emilio Mola.

 On 19 March 1945, he announced a manifesto in Lausanne, demanding he replace Francisco Franco:

 Today, six years after the Civil War, the regime established by General Franco, inspired from the start by the totalitarian systems and the Axis powers, so contrary to the character and tradition of our people, is fundamentally incompatible with the circumstances, which the present war is creating in the world.
 The foreign policy followed by the regime is compromising the future of the nation.
 Spain runs the risk of being dragged into a new fratricidal conflict and of finding itself totally isolated from the world.
 The present regime, however hard it tries to adapt to the new situation, is responsible for this double danger.
 Moreover, a new republic, however moderate in its beginnings and its intentions, will not be long in shifting to one of the extremes, thus strengthening the other and finishing up in a new civil war.
 Only the traditional monarchy can be an instrument of peace and concord to reconcile Spaniards; it alone can obtain respect from abroad, by means of an effective state of law, and realize a harmonious synthesis of that order and freedom upon which is based the Christian concept of the state.
 Millions of Spaniards of the most varied ideologies are convinced of this truth and see in the monarchy the only saving institution.